Stanley Black & Decker Inc at Raymond James Institutional Invest

-Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - Research Analyst
+Samuel John Darkatsh - Raymond James & Associates, Inc., Research Division - MD & Research Analyst

-Good morning.
-I'm Sam Darkatsh.
-On behalf of Raymond James, we'd like to welcome you to the Stanley Black & Decker presentation for today.
-Stanley is a diversified global provider of hand tools, power tools and power tool accessories, automatic door access technology and engineered fastening systems.
+On behalf of Raymond James, we'd like to welcome you to the Stanley Black & Decker Presentation.

 Stanley Black & Decker Inc at Raymond James Institutional Investors Conference Transcript